QuTech-Delft/imsep/docs/version-control/index.md

 ## Shells

 In this day and age, it is common to have graphical user interfaces (GUI) for almost everything.
-An interface based on typing in commands, known as a command-line interface (CLI) can therefore feel unintuitive at first, but could save time with practice.
-Secondly, for some programs, a CLI is the only option.
+An interface based on typing in commands, known as a command-line interface (CLI) can therefore feel unintuitive at first, but could save time compared to a GUI with practice.
+Secondly, for some tools, a CLI is the only option.
 An example of this is the OS shell.
-It is a CLI to give commands to the OS.
+It is a CLI to interact with the OS.
 This shell differs per OS, and is further described below.

 ### Linux